Regina Chiuminatto - Comparatist

 I worked with students every day, leading discussions and holding office hours where I helped students with their writing or worked through difficult concepts.
 I also graded tests and papers, and learned how to navigate difficult situations, like how to handle sticky moments around discussions of sensitive topics in class.

 Union College Schenectady, NY 2009

 Master of Arts, Comparative Literature

 My time at Madison was deeply formative on many levels.
 The master's exams required focus and synthetic thinking under pressure at levels I didn't know I was capable of.
 Teaching and discussing the difficulties of teaching with my fellow graduate students showed me how to think of work as process.
-I also volunteered with my union and realized I love organizing.
+I also volunteered with my union and realized that I love the interpersonal connection and the collaborative energy of organizing.